Hernán Peraza the Younger

-Hernán (or Fernán) Peraza de Ayala, (Seville, c.
-1450 - San Sebastián de La Gomera, 1488), also known as Hernán/Fernán Peraza The Younger (“el Joven”) or The Groom (“el Mozo”) to distinguish him from his grandfather, was a nobleman and Castilian conquistador who participated in the European conquest of the Canary Islands in the 15th century.
+Hernán Peraza de Ayala (also Fernán Peraza de Ayala; c.
+1450 – 1488), also known as Hernán or Fernán Peraza The Younger (“el Joven”) or The Groom (“el Mozo”) to distinguish him from his grandfather, was a nobleman and Castilian conquistador who participated in the European conquest of the Canary Islands in the 15th century.

 Peraza was also the territorial lord of the islands of La Gomera and El Hierro.

 Biography

 Hernán Peraza the Younger was born in the city of Seville in approximately 1450.
 He was the son of Diego Garcia de Herrera and Inés Peraza de las Casas, lords of the Canary Islands by inheritance of his grandfather, Hernán Peraza the Elder, and therefore part of the influential Peraza family that was significant in the history of the Canary Islands.

 In 1477 he began to govern the island of La Gomera on behalf of his parents, settled in Lanzarote, and the island was officially handed over to him the following year.
 Peraza faced several uprisings of the aborigines in the following years, motivated by his despotic government.

 "Torre del Conde" ("Tower of the Count"), the residence tower of Hernán Peraza the Younger, originally constructed by his grandfather Hernán Peraza The Elder in 1450.

 In the month of May 1481, Captain Juan Rejón accidentally arrived on the island with his family and few men, being well received by the Gomeran people of Mulagua.
 Rejón however, had previously been in a confrontation with Peraza's father, Diego de Herrera, in 1479, when Rejón went to the island of Lanzarote to ask for Herrera's help, but he did not accept because he was accompanied by the vassals of the lord that they had provoked with their acts in the well-known "Pesquisa de Cabitos" ("Search/quest for goats") which determined the ownership of the conquered islands.
 The historian Juan de Abréu Galindo claims that Hernán, by order of his father, did not allow Rejón to disembark in the port of Arrecife.
 Therefore when Peraza, who had become estranged from his father Diego de Herrera years earlier, learned of Rejón's presence he sent several vassals to arrest him and bring him before Peraza.
 Rejón refused and each confronted the other with the result that Rejón was speared to death.